Biden leads Trump. So did Hillary Clinton. For Democrats, it’s a worrisome campaign deja vu

 “It’s really tough to live in this sort of bifurcated state of watching the polls and trying to glean trends from them but also not really incorporate them into your thinking,” he said.

 Bole is not alone.
-Democrats went to the polls last time certain they would elect the first woman ever to become president, and got punched in the face with a Trump upset.
+Democrats went to the polls last time certain they would elect the first woman ever to become president, and were punched in the face with a Trump upset.
 This time they feel the punch coming from a thousand miles away.
 The worry is visceral and widespread, unassuaged by Biden’s lead in the polls.

 “Because of what happened to us in 2016, folks still remain cautious,” said Michigan Democratic Party Chair Lavora Barnes.
 “Nobody is taking anything for granted, even the folks that we’re meeting at doors and talking to on the phones.”